The early Church in Jerusalem celebrated Christ’s birth on the Epiphany (6th January.)

 They even forbade people from attending church on that day, and ordered shops to remain open.

-Cromwell receives report in 1650 of Christmas Day being celebrated in London despite his orders
+Cromwell received a report in 1650 of Christmas Day being celebrated in London despite his orders against it.

 Report sent to S[i]r Hen[ry] Mildmay